 “Don’t buy too much into what the media says.
 Always look at it in terms of your own situation and what you need,” he says.

 Although retirement might feel like a world away right now, it’s something that is best planned for as early as possible.
-Knowing how much money you need to retire and educating yourself around the best options for your super fund is important.
-If you want to learn how to grow your superannuation, book a chat with one of our team.
+Knowing how much money you need to retire and educating yourself about the best options for your super fund is important.
+If you want to learn how to grow your superannuation, book a chat with one of our financial advisor team members.